 Utilities are not granted the renewable energy certificates or environmental attributes generated by a net-metered facility.

 S.B.
-1979, enacted in April 2016, authorizes utilities to adopt a minimum bill ("minimum reliability contribution") for net-metered customers, subject to DPU approval, once the state reaches 1,600 MW in aggregate solar capacity.
+1979, enacted in April 2016, authorizes utilities to adopt a monthly minimum reliability contribution (MMRC) for net-metered customers, subject to DPU approval, once the state reaches 1,600 MW in aggregate solar capacity.
 The DPU may exempt or modify these requirements for low-income ratepayers.
+H.B.
+4857, enacted in August 2018, amended the MMRC requirements so that a demand charge may not be included unless it is based on the system peak during peak hours of system demand and affected customers are regulatory informed about how the charge is assessed and ways to manage and reduce demand.

 1982: Net metering was originally authorized for renewable energy systems and combined heat and power (CHP) facilities with a generating capacity up to 30 kW by the DPU.